ayenack29/Proton-Drive-Secure-Encrypted-Archiver/README.md

 Note: I have been working on version 0.02 with some very nice new feature and will be uploading soon.

-Note: I only provide my app here so if you get it somewhere else please be careful and check it.
+Note: I only provide my app here, any other download is unathorised and you should be careful.